kerryzl77/SMC-SSM/KF & PF in R/README.md

-# Project README
+# Population Dynamics Modeling using State-Space Models and SMC Methods

-This repository hosts a suite of R scripts designed to model population dynamics using state-space models and Sequential Monte Carlo (SMC) methods.
-Each script is tailored to specific model formulations and assumptions as detailed in the corresponding research paper.
-The scripts employ various probabilistic models to estimate and analyze the population states based on birth, death, and migration data.
+This repository contains a collection of R scripts for modeling population dynamics through state-space models and Sequential Monte Carlo (SMC) methods.
+Tailored to specific model formulations detailed the paper, these scripts utilize various probabilistic models to estimate and analyze population states influenced by birth, death, and migration data.

-## Model Implementations
+## Directory Structure

-### KF & PF in R
-This main folder contains two subfolders for organizing the scripts related to Kalman Filters (KF) and Particle Filters (PF)
+The main directory, `KF & PF in R`, is divided into two subdirectories for organizing scripts related to Kalman Filters (`KF`) and Particle Filters (`PF`), each containing further subdivisions as follows:

-#### Kalman Filter
+### Kalman Filter Scripts
+Located within the `kalman_filter` folder, the following scripts apply Kalman filter techniques:

-- **Kalman Filter - Model 1.R: This script fits a linear Gaussian state-space model to population data using a Kalman filter.
-It initializes with a 'diffuse' covariance matrix and optimizes the process and observation noise parameters.
+- **Kalman Filter - Model 1.R**: Fits a linear Gaussian state-space model to population data using the Kalman filter, starting with a 'diffuse' covariance matrix and optimizing noise parameters.

-- **optimizeKalmanParams.R: Provides the optimization routine for the Kalman Filter's noise parameters using the BFGS algorithm.
+- **optimizeKalmanParams.R**: Optimizes the Kalman Filter's noise parameters using the BFGS algorithm.

-#### Particle Filtering
+### Particle Filter Scripts
+The `particle_filter` subfolder includes scripts for various particle filter models:

-- **SMC - PoisLogN.R (Model 2 - Poisson-Lognormal case): Implements a particle filter with a Poisson process for births and a log-normal observation model, reflecting the stochastic nature of population changes.
+- **SMC - PoisLogN.R** (Model 2 - Poisson-Lognormal case): Implements a particle filter with a Poisson process for births and a log-normal observation model.

-- **BF-Coded.R (Model 3): Corresponds to a hard-coded Bootstrap Filter implementation for a non-linear state-space model.
+- **BF-Coded.R** (Model 3): Implements a hard-coded Bootstrap Filter for a non-linear state-space model.

-##### Nimble SMC
+#### Within NimbleSMC Folder
+Nested inside `particle_filter`, the `NimbleSMC` folder contains scripts that utilize the NimbleSMC package for advanced SMC models:

-- **SMC - Bin.R (Model 2 - Binomial-Binomial case): A variant of the particle filter that uses binomial processes to simulate both survival and birth events in the population.
+- **SMC - Bin.R** (Model 2 - Binomial-Binomial case): Simulates survival and birth events using binomial processes.

-- **SMC bin dynamic rate.R: Demonstrates a dynamic birth and death rate model which could not be compiled due to excessive stochasticity.
+- **SMC bin dynamic rate.R**: Showcases a dynamic birth and death rate model, highlighting issues with compilation due to stochasticity.

-- **SMC-Normal-phi/beta.R: Sets up a vague prior and a normal model.
+- **SMC-Normal-phi/beta.R**: Establishes a vague prior and a normal model.

-- **SMC-Normal - sdo/sdp.R: Uses exact birth and death data but estimates dynamic process and observation error.
+- **SMC-Normal - sdo/sdp.R**: Employs exact birth and death data to estimate dynamic process and observation errors.

-- **SMC-Normal-Exact.R: Uses exact birth and death data and a process equation identical to the Kalman filter model.
+- **SMC-Normal-Exact.R**: Utilizes exact birth and death data with a process equation identical to the Kalman filter model.

 ## Data Sources and Methods

-###Population Data
+### Population Data
-The data encompasses national and subnational population estimates for the UK, including births, deaths, and migration figures.
-The Office for National Statistics (ONS), the National Records of Scotland (NRS), and the Northern Ireland Statistics and Research Agency (NISRA) have provided this comprehensive dataset.
+The dataset includes national and subnational population estimates for the UK, incorporating birth, death, and migration statistics, provided by ONS, NRS, and NISRA.

 ### Migration Data
-Migration figures, an integral part of the state-space models, are derived from various sources and represent long-term migration data, as the UK does not have a population registration system.
+Migration data are derived from various sources to represent long-term migration figures, compensating for the UK's lack of a population registration system.

-## Other Files
-- **.DS_Store & .Rhistory: These files are automatically generated by the macOS file system and the R software environment, respectively.
-They contain system-specific metadata and a log of commands executed in R.